Topvennie/background-gnome/README.md

 This will get a random image from Unsplash and set it as background.

+It's only tested on Ubuntu 24.04 with X11.

 You can configure the queries used to fetch an image in the [topic file](./topic.go).

 You can use the script by: